Daniel-KM/Omeka-S-module-Next/README.md

 update, or curatively via the batch edit, so values will be easier to find and to compare exactly (fix [#1258]).

+Warning: This feature is still available, but is improved in module [Bulk Edit].

 #### Deduplicate property values

 Remove exact duplicated values on any new or updated resource preventively.
 Note: preventive deduplication is case sensitive, but curative deduplication is case insensitive (it uses a direct query and the Omeka database is case insensitive by default).

+Warning: This feature is still available, but is improved in module [Bulk Edit].

 #### New links